bufbuild-ru/docs/docs/protovalidate/cel/index.md

 :::

 Because it relies on code generation, PGV's rules have to be implemented in each supported language.
-When UUID was added as a well-known string rule, [the code change](https://github.com/bufbuild/protoc-gen-validate/commit/30b4f8ca30fe575a15e9f5c369c4898d53e38c4e) had to consistently implement the definition of a UUID string in Go, Java, and C++.With that it mind, you can probably guess why Protovalidate uses CEL.
-If CEL expressions form a way to consistently evaluate expressions across multiple languages, and you can write a library of CEL expressions for common validation cases, you can create a cross-platform validation library.Instead of defining each rule in each language, Protovalidate defines a library of CEL expressions for common rules that work across all of its supported languages.
+When UUID was added as a well-known string rule, [the code change](https://github.com/bufbuild/protoc-gen-validate/commit/30b4f8ca30fe575a15e9f5c369c4898d53e38c4e) had to consistently implement the definition of a UUID string in Go, Java, and C++.

+With that it mind, you can probably guess why Protovalidate uses CEL.
+If CEL expressions form a way to consistently evaluate expressions across multiple languages, and you can write a library of CEL expressions for common validation cases, you can create a cross-platform validation library.

+Instead of defining each rule in each language, Protovalidate defines a library of CEL expressions for common rules that work across all of its supported languages.

 ### Where it uses CEL

 Unlike `protoc-gen-validate`, Protovalidate isn't a `protoc` plugin.
 It doesn't rely on any code generation.
-The core of Protovalidate is simply [one Protobuf file](https://github.com/bufbuild/protovalidate/blob/main/proto/protovalidate/buf/validate/validate.proto) using the `proto2` syntax to define options (annotations).In `validate.proto`, you can see the definition for every standard Protovalidate rule.
+The core of Protovalidate is simply [one Protobuf file](https://github.com/bufbuild/protovalidate/blob/main/proto/protovalidate/buf/validate/validate.proto) using the `proto2` syntax to define options (annotations).

+In `validate.proto`, you can see the definition for every standard Protovalidate rule.
 For example, Protovalidate doesn't have to define validation for a UUID string in Go, Java, and C++.
 Instead, Protovalidate stores it once as — you probably guessed it — a CEL expression:

 ::: info UUID definition in validate.proto